-Welcome to the 3rd and final chapter of our series, Store Your Files on S3 Using the Ruby Shrine Gem.
-In Part 1 - Setup & Configuration of this series on Amazon S3 integration with Ruby we learned how to set ourselves up to use Amazon S3 with Shrine and to get ready for uploading, and in Part 2 - Direct File Uploads, we covered directly uploading a file from our web app.
-Today’s tutorial will involve the trickier case of uploading files from a remote URL.
+- In Part 1 - Setup & Configuration of this series on Amazon S3 integration with Ruby, we learned how to set ourselves up to use Amazon S3 with Shrine and to get ready for uploading,

-Ruby application: uploading files to Amazon S3, from a remote URL
+Ruby application: uploading files to Amazon S3 from a remote URL

-At first glance, you’d be convinced that the `remote_url` Shrine plugin would be your best choice for uploading from a remote URL, by allowing you to attach files directly from a remote location.
-The plugin also provides validation for incorrect URLs or unreachable remote files, but - it has also one drawback that makes it unfit for our purposes.
-Using the plugin, files are always downloaded in the foreground, immediately after assigning the URL to a model’s field (`attachment.file_remote_url = http://example.com/example.pdf`).
+At first glance, you'd be convinced that the `remote_url` Shrine plugin would be your best choice for uploading from a remote URL by allowing you to attach files directly from a remote location.
+The plugin also provides validation for incorrect URLs or unreachable remote files, but - it also has one drawback that makes it unfit for our purposes.
+Using the plugin, files are always downloaded in the foreground immediately after assigning the URL to a model's field (`attachment.file_remote_url = http://example.com/example.pdf`).
 Unfortunately, the backgrounding plugin is not able to provide background processing here.

-However, there is an alternative to the remote_url plugin, an external gem - `shrine-url`(https://github.com/janko-m/shrine-url) .
+However, there is an alternative to the remote_url plugin, an external gem - shrine-url.
 It provides an additional storage class for Shrine in `Shrine::Storage::Url`.
 This storage allows us to treat a remote location as a cache location, so the remote file doesn't have to be fetched before saving the record in the database.

 Grab the gem: